carpentries-incubator/SDC-BIDS-sMRI/episodes/05-Statistical_Analysis.md

 * Chakravarty 2006 Atlas
 * THOMAS Atlas (Saranathan 2019)

-Examples on visualizing a selected few of these atlases are listed in the following section (section 5.1.1.1)

 #### 5.1.1.1.
 Visualizing anatomical atlases
 ##### Cortical Parcellations
 ###### Automated Anatomical Labeling (Tzourio-Mazoyer 2002)